Revo-Future/MobileNet-iOS/README.md

 # MobileNet-iOS
 Google's MobileNet on iOS.
-Specifically, mobileNet is implemented by MPSCNN which use the Metal to improve the CNN performence.The mobileNet architecture comes from the paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications.](https://arxiv.org/abs/1704.04861v1)
+Specifically, mobileNet is implemented by MPSCNN which use the Metal to improve the CNN performence.
+The mobileNet architecture comes from the paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications.](https://arxiv.org/abs/1704.04861v1)

 The mobileNet is trained by Caffe on Serve, and then convert the weights to MPSCNN weight format.
 This part is finished by my colleague.